 Several Downtown streets should be redesigned to improve safety and comfort for all modes of transportation and to support adjacent businesses.

 Cultural District

-The City should apply for aA State Cultural District near Eddie Durham Park should be applied for to further support and elevate arts and culture.
+The City should apply for a State Cultural District near Eddie Durham Park to further support and elevate arts and culture.